Security & Privacy

 • Email addresses (optional, never required)

-What we DO collect:
+What I DO collect:

 • Upload timestamps (for expiration)